PUMP TYPES AND SUPPLIERS

 |March 809-BR-HS 12VDC||12||50||15||4 at 8 ft|

 List of small pumps for home projects.

 Another area that uses small pumps is computer cooling and aquarium supplies.

 This pump, Laing DDC, used in computer cooling by is particularly powerful for its size (2" W x 3" L x 1" H).
 It can provide 1.5 gpm at 12 ft of head.
 It's innovative design includes a spherical impeller mounted in a ceramic bowl eliminating seal, shaft and bearings.

-Another small pump manufacturer used for computer cooling and aquarium water transfer is the small Hydor Seltz pump which can be found in many aquarium supply web sites such as this one.
+Another small pump manufacturer used for computer cooling and aquarium water transfer is the small Hydor Seltz pump which can be found in many aquarium supply shops.

 Fish handling pump: a pump designed to transfer fish over long distances.